London Eye: Cultural significance

 Thousands of fireworks are launched from the wheel to mark New Year.

 The London Eye has become widely regarded as a symbol of London.
 In a 2006 government-commissioned survey, it was also named an icon of modern England.
 Its image has been depicted inside British passports, in the moquette design on the seats of some London Underground trains, and in the closing ceremony of the 2012 Summer Olympics.

+People seeking to settle in the UK or become British citizens may be tested on the height of the London Eye when taking the Life in the UK test.

 The structure serves as the focal point for London’s New Year’s Eve celebrations; each year more than 2,000 fireworks are launched from the wheel itself during the televised display.

-By 2013, reports indicated that at least 5,000 wedding proposals had taken place on the attraction.
+As of 2025, reports indicated that at least 6,000 wedding proposals had taken place on the attraction.

 At the start of the COVID-19 pandemic in 2020, the London Eye joined other landmarks in illuminating in blue as part of the Clap for our Carers campaign in support of National Health Service staff.

-Beginning in the 2020s, The London Eye in collaboration with the New Crescent Society started to illimunate once the crescent moon was sighted for the Islamic month of Shawwal marking the beginning of the occasion of Eid Al Fitr.
+Beginning in the 2020s, the London Eye in collaboration with the New Crescent Society started to illuminate once the crescent moon was sighted for the Islamic month of Shawwal marking the beginning of the occasion of Eid Al Fitr.